nhsconnect/Events-Management/index.md

 ## Event Message Implementation Guides

+The following implementation guides give detail around the content and use of the event messages proposed by different programs.
+The [Supported Event Messages](overview_supported_events.html) page list the event messages currently supported by the NEMS for publication and subscription.

 | Implementation Guide | Description | Date Events Available |
 | --- | --- | --- |
 | [Demographic Update Event Messages](https://developer.nhs.uk/apis/demographicupdates-120-rc/) | Specification for demographic events published by the Spine, such as birth notification and demographic change notification. | March 2019 |